Sravanikethari/Terraform-Driven-Artifact-Management-with-AWS-S3-Backend/README.md

     6. Docker – Containerization platform.
 Builds lightweight, consistent images of the application for reproducible environments (optional deployment path).

     7. Trivy – Container image security scanner.
 Quickly identifies OS and application-level vulnerabilities in Docker images before pushing to registry.

     8. Kubernetes (kOps / EKS) – Container orchestration platform.
 Manages containerized application deployment, scaling, self-healing, and service exposure using Deployments and Services, enabling high availability and production-ready workloads.

+    9. Argo CD – GitOps continuous delivery tool.
+Automatically synchronizes Kubernetes manifests from Git repositories to the cluster, ensuring the desired application state and eliminating manual deployments.

-    9. Terraform – Infrastructure as Code (IaC) tool.
-Provisions and manages AWS infrastructure including VPC, IAM roles, security groups, S3 remote backend, and Kubernetes-supporting resources in a fully automated and reproducible manner.
+    10. Terraform – Infrastructure as Code (IaC) tool.
+Used to configure and manage AWS S3 remote backend and supporting infrastructure in a reproducible and version-controlled manner.

    ##	AWS Cloud – Cloud infrastructure platform: